danigr99727/data_engineering_experiment/README.md

   - Clone this repository.
   - Open app/main.html in your browser.

+## Tracker features implemented:
-The tracker was set up and provided with the username using 'setUserId'.
+The JavaScript tracker was set up and provided with the username using 'setUserId'.
 Then, three different types of tracking events were explored:
   - Automatic tracking:
     - Page view tracking: Sends information when the user first visits "main.html"
     - Form tracking: Reacts to any changes in the radio buttons of the mutliple choice test.